bsubio/bsubio-go/README.md

-# BSUB.IO Go SDK
+# Go SDK for bsub.io

-Official Go SDK for the [BSUB.IO](https://bsub.io) API - Batch processing for compute-intensive workloads.
+Official Golang SDK for the [BSUB.IO](https://bsub.io) API.

+You can use it to build Golang apps for data processing.

 ## Features